ganzagauzy/blog-spring-vue/README.md

 The requirements of this project are authentication, blog or post managment (edit,read,update,delete) and also comment interactive where clients can give comments to a certain blog or post.

 ### Outcomes
--Authentication: unauthorised user is not allowed to access some pages only if he/she is authenticated.
+1. Authentication: unauthorised user is not allowed to access some pages only if he/she is authenticated.
--Blog managment: the admin has full access on blogs, he/she can create,edit,delete,read actions on blogs.
+2. Blog managment: the admin has full access on blogs, he/she can create,edit,delete,read actions on blogs.
--Comments: clients will be able to send their reviews or replies through comments on a certain post.
+3. Comments: clients will be able to send their reviews or replies through comments on a certain post.
--Emailing: Once a client send a comment the admin will be notified that someone has posted a comment on a certain blog and the client will be notified that his/her comment has been received.
+4. Emailing: Once a client send a comment the admin will be notified that someone has posted a comment on a certain blog and the client will be notified that his/her comment has been received.

 ## Project Plan